SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayout.md

-### What to learn deeply for sure after the course
+### What to learn deeply for sure after this lesson

 ---